vuongducphuong/documentation/content/administration/maintain/domain_names.rst

 A **subdomain** is a domain that is a part of another domain.
 It often refers to the additional part that comes before the main domain name.
 Traditionally, most websites use the ``www.`` subdomain, but any string of letters can be used as well.
-You can use subdomains to direct your visitors to other websites than your main website or to specific pages (e.g., ``experience.odoo.com`` points to a specific page.)
+You can use subdomains to direct your visitors to other websites than your main website or to specific pages (e.g., ``experience.leansoft.vn`` points to a specific page.)

 All domain names are referenced in the **Domain Name System**, or **DNS**, which works as a giant